jglanz/AMD_OC_Ryzen/README.md

 NVMeFix (https://github.com/acidanthera/NVMeFix), ThunderboltReset (https://github.com/osy86/ThunderboltReset) and SMCAMDProcessor (https://github.com/trulyspinach/SMCAMDProcessor) are useful for adjusting the functioning of NVMe drives, setting up the power for TB3 and providing CPU temperature and frequency information.
 ACPIDebug (and the companion SSDT-RMDT.aml file will only be used to debug and trouble shoot TB3 SSDTs at a future date (they are both disabled and maybe deleted at your choice).

+The above kext files may be updated independent of this repository using Hackintool, Kext Updater or OCBuilder.

 Two other kext files are included: USBPorts-X570-ASRock-CR and USBPorts-X570-ASRock-CR-PCIe_BT.
+These files inject the proper USB ports.
+(These file are not to be updated by outside apps.)
 The former is for SBT and the latter for PCIeBT.
 The default within the config.plist file is for PCIeBT, not SBT.
 In parallel to these are the two ACPI aml files SSDT-X570-BXBR_BYUP_BYD8_XHC2-XHC and SSDT-X570-BXBR_BYUP_BYD8_XHC2-XHC-PCIe_BT.
 Again, the latter is the default and enabled (and the former is disbled) in the config.plist file.
 Together, the PCIeBt disable the internal Intel BT device (removing it's USB power supply) to as not to interfere with the PCIe BT add-on card, which should be at slot-5.

 The Images folder contains a JPG of the main mobo layout including the slot descriptions.
 The other image shows the USB layout of the X570 Creator motherboard.